 Duc Nguyen Hong (edX: nhduc1993) Duc holds a bachelor's degree in Finance & Banking and has established himself as a senior data analyst at an outsourcing company based in Vietnam.
 Duc is now preparing to embark on the next phase of his academic journey by enrolling in the OMSA program during the upcoming fall semester.

 Chandana Mudunuri (edX: ana_1009) Chandana is a Customer Intelligence Analyst working for Racing and Wagering, WA in Australia.
-She has a bachelor’s in electrical engineering and has accumulated more than ten years of experience in the data field, working in various roles such as a data engineer, reporting engineer, and data analyst.
+She has a bachelor’s in electrical engineering and has accumulated more than ten years of experience in the data field, working in various roles such as data engineer, reporting engineer, and data analyst.
 She is eager to expand her knowledge in the field of data science and acquire additional skills to further enhance her expertise.

 Dayoon Sug (edX: DayoonSug) Dayoon is IT Service Delivery Manager in Group Functions scope within South Korea at Merck Group.
 She has a bachelor’s degree in business administration from Georgia Tech.
 This course is her first course studying data analytics.